NikaBackandProgrammer/Bella_assistant/README.md

-# Bella_assistant
+# Kira_assistant
-Bell's voice assistant in Python with artificial intelligence and machine learning
+Kira's voice assistant in Python with artificial intelligence and machine learning